 See The Remarkable Woman for more actionable insights to grow your life: personally professionally and financially.

 Ever felt like you’re faking it?
 Like you’ve been given a position or a responsibility by sheer luck that you know you’re not equipped for — and you keep telling yourself that you don’t deserve it?
-Or even worse, do you live under the constant fear that people are going to find out about you being a fraud, that you don’t really know all that much about what you’re doing.
+Or even worse, you live under the constant fear that people are going to find out about you being a fraud, that you don’t really know all that much about what you’re doing.
 No substance behind the shine as they say.
 The very thought of it gives you pangs of shame.

 If you do, you’re not alone.
 You’re suffering from ‘Imposter Syndrome’.
-A Recent study found that an estimated 70% of the US population suffer from imposter syndrome — a general feeling of not being good enough or smart enough for what you do.
+A recent study found that an estimated 70% of the US population suffer from imposter syndrome — a general feeling of not being good enough or smart enough for what you do.

 In fact, even, Mike Cannon-Brooks, co-founder of software company, Atlassian, and an Australian billionaire, faced feelings of imposter syndrome while his company was winning awards, tenders and going from strength to strength.
 He says that: